-- What is a dash cam?
+What is a dash cam?

-- Why should I get a dash cam?
+Why should I get a dash cam?

 Historically, upon an incident, if both parties had claimed the other is at fault it usually resulted in a split-liability decision.
 In other incidents, there may be a clear victim.

-So, dashcams also provide a bit of justice.
+So, dash cam footage also provide a bit of justice.
 When a claim results in a split-liability verdict - for varying reasons or circumstances i.e. lack of evidence, questionable character of the parties involved – the innocent party may well be saying farewell to years of no claims bonuses they’ve built up.

 And this doesn’t just entail the financial damage to the car, it’s often centred around personal injury – feigning whiplash or trauma - of which the payouts can be in the millions.
 Dash cams also help to catch out these fraudulent and expensive claims.